GiscardBiamby/geoscreens/docs/ui_elements.md

 ---

-this oen needs new labels for the two buttons inside the "you won" box `full_path: /shared/gbiamby/geo/screenshots/screen_samples_auto/zrkQNiC72gA/frame_00000163.jpg`
+this one needs new labels for the two buttons inside the "you won" box `full_path: /shared/gbiamby/geo/screenshots/screen_samples_auto/zrkQNiC72gA/frame_00000163.jpg`

 this has google maps: /home/gbiamby/proj/geoscreens/datasets/images/y93i-jEMTyE